devanlooches/tmux-config/README.md

   * Mail - Mail application
   * Apple Music - Apple Music Application
   * Battery - <a href="https://github.com/tmux-plugins/tpm" target="_blank">Tmux Plugin Manager</a>
-  ### <a name="tmux-features"> Tmux Features:
-  * Continnuous restoration of tmux sessions including the environment, the pane content, and the neovim sessions through <a href="https://github.com/tmux-plugins/tmux-continuum" target="_blank">tmux-continuum</a> and <a href="https://github.com/tmux-plugins/tmux-resurrect" target="_blank">tmux-restoration</a>
   #### <a name="tmux-status-bar-features">Tmux Status Bar Features:</a>
   * Shows battery status:
     * background color changes depending on the battery percentage